usnistgov/corr/LAUNCH.md

 ## Access the instance

 Open a browser and go to [CoRR Local](https://0.0.0.0).
-If you haven't provided verified SSL/TLS certificates and keys, a security alert will be brought up by the browser.
+If you have not provided verified SSL/TLS certificates and keys, a security alert will be brought up by the browser.
 You must add the exception before proceeding.
 Issues have been reported on Safari while none were for other browsers.
 We recommend trying on other browsers if you are not able to accept the exception in a specific one.
 Please refer to [How to use](USE.md) to understand how to use CoRR as an admin or a user.